 Hamilton in London

-Hamilton will open at the refurbished Victoria Palace Theatre in Victoria in December 2017, with an official press opening on 21st December 2017.
+Hamilton opened at the refurbished Victoria Palace Theatre in Victoria in December 2017, with an official press opening on 21st December 2017.
 The theatre, which is undergoing extensive renovation, was home to the long running British musical Billy Elliot for 11 years and is one of two West End theatres situated in the redeveloped Victoria area.
 The building is preparing for the London production of Hamilton by introducing teaser signage to the front of the Victoria Palace Theatre, introducing the now iconic artwork to London audiences, commuters and visitors to the area.
 Tickets for the London production of Hamilton went on sale on 30th January 2017 and sold out within hours.
 A second booking period is expected to be announced soon.